tonimelisma/mail/ARCHITECTURE.md

    REQ-SYNC-006) to keep the local cache consistent.
 5. **Action Sync (ActionUploadWorker):** User-initiated actions are queued and processed by a dedicated WorkManager worker.
-It attempts to sync the action with the server, with automatic retries (5 attempts, exponential backoff: 1m, 5m, 15m, 30m, 1hr).
-Failed actions are clearly indicated in the UI (e.g., Outbox) with manual retry options.
+It attempts to sync the action with the server, with automatic retries (5 attempts, exponential backoff: 1m, 5m, 15m, 30m, 1hr). **This worker now calls direct thread-level API methods where appropriate (e.g., for marking a thread read, deleting a thread) for greater efficiency.
+For `ACTION_SEND_MESSAGE`, it processes the `MessageDraft` from the payload, relying on the `MailApiService` to handle the actual sending (which for Gmail now includes robust `multipart/mixed` attachment handling) and then deletes the local `isOutbox = true` message upon success.** Failed actions are clearly indicated in the UI (e.g., Outbox) with manual retry options.
 6. **Future Vision (Pub/Sub):** Evolve to a direct-to-client connection model where supported ( Google Cloud Pub/Sub for Gmail, IMAP IDLE).
 For providers like Microsoft Graph that do not